Things to do in Faro

 7. Shopping at Forum Algarve

 For those who like shopping, Forum Algarve is a must-visit spot.
-Forum Algarve is a shopping centre with an outdoor area and air-conditioned indoor shops.
-You’ll find more than 125 stores here to buy clothes and souvenirs.
+It is a shopping centre with an outdoor area and air-conditioned indoor shops.
+There are more than 125 stores that sell clothes and Portuguese souvenirs.

 8. Manuel Bívar Garden

-For a quiet moment in Faro, you can visit the Manuel Bivar Garden, close to the harbour.
-It’s a small garden with colourful flowers, palm trees and benches.
-It´s a perfect spot in the shade to enjoy an ice cream or a refreshing drink and take a break.
+For a quiet moment in Faro, visit the Manuel Bivar Garden, which is close to the harbour.
+It’s a small garden with colourful flowers, palm trees, and benches.
+It’s a perfect spot in the shade to enjoy an ice cream or a refreshing drink and take a break.

 Beautiful buildings surround the park, and your kids will have a great time at the playground.
 If you’re waiting for your boat trip from Faro Marina, this is a lovely place to sit.